rbabaci1/med_cabinet_backend/README.md

     "username": "abumpass086",
     "created_at": "2019-11-04 02:01:24",  // this is the date when the user was created

-    "products": [       // a nested array that represents the users products {
+    "products": [       // a nested array that represents the user products {
             "id": 1,                // this is the product id# "strain_name": "African",